Code of Conduct

-No harassment, including personal attacks.
+- No harassment, including personal attacks.

 No spam.
 If Gmail wouldn’t put it in my inbox, it shouldn’t be

 writing in all caps, using clickbait headlines, or otherwise

 - No shitposting, bad programmer jokes, or memes.

 No recruiting for your startup, company, job, or organization.